Stem Cell treatment can potentially help with lower back pain & spinal issues, but it’s not always straight forward.

 Recovery time for Stem Cell Treatment on your back takes 2-6 weeks to let the stem cells work.
 You’ll be able to walk around pretty much straight away, but you should avoid high impact activities.

-How Much Does Stem Cell Therapy for Back Pain Cost in the US and UK?
+How Much Does Stem Cell Therapy for Back Pain Cost globally in 2025

 To look at average costs of Stem Cell Therapy in different regions, our article on Stem Cell Therapy costs in different countries might be useful!